Royal Dragoon Guards: Afghanistan

 The regiment deployed to Afghanistan in the spring of 2010 (Operation Herrick 12) to assist in bringing stability to Central Helmand and to provide security for the country's second Presidential Elections.
 Squadrons from the Regiment provided protected mobility support in the Mastiff (also known as Cougar), Viking (Bv 206), Ridgeback and Warthog armoured vehicles and held ground in Nad Ali District Centre following Op Moshtorak.
 Tasks of these squadrons included: providing route security, assisting in reconstruction work and clearing insurgents from southern Nad Ali.
 The regiment had four men killed in action during the tour.
 Acting corporal Mathew Stenton, one of those killed, was posthumously awarded the Military Cross for bravery.
-As a Viking commander he moved his vehicle forward to engage insurgents to assist in the evacuation of a friendly casualty, his citation reads: "A/Cpl Stenton’s gallantry was of the very highest order and he made the supreme act of self-sacrifice to save a comrade’s life".
+As a Viking commander he moved his vehicle forward to engage insurgents to assist in the evacuation of a friendly casualty, his citation reads: "A/Cpl Stenton's gallantry was of the very highest order and he made the supreme act of self-sacrifice to save a comrade's life".

-The Regiment subsequently went on to complete a second tour of Afghanistan during Operation HERRICK 17 in 2013/14, this time in a dismounted role as the Police Mentoring and Advisory Group.
+The Regiment subsequently went on to complete a second tour of Afghanistan in 2013.
 The Regiment's role was to provide institutional and individual development advice and training to the Afghan National Police in Helmand.
 During this second tour The Royal Dragoon Guards also deployed a mounted manoeuvre squadron, operating on Warthog armoured vehicles.

 Following the 2012 announcement of Army 2020 structures, the RDG has adopted an 'Armoured Cavalry' role equipped initially with Scimitar 2 the latest iteration of the CVR(T) platform.
 The Regiment moved to Warminster in November 2020, as announced by the Secretary of State for Defence in March 2016.

 Squadrons and organisation

 The regiment has now been subject to changes implemented through the Army 2020 plan.
 Despite the re-roleing of the regiment from heavy armour to a new capability of Armoured Cavalry, many traditions have been maintained.
-The five squadrons of The Royal Dragoon Guards take their history and traditions from the four antecedent regiments that make up the current regiment.
+The four squadrons of The Royal Dragoon Guards take their history and traditions from the four antecedent regiments that make up the current regiment.

 In the new RDG organisation, there are three sabre squadrons and HQ: